Agarrovi1/ios-loops-lab/README.md

     print("i = \(i)")
     i += 1
 } while i <= 10

+//The two loops gives the same output because they are both loops with the same conditions so they'll start at one and end at ten.
+And they have the same increments.
 ```

 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+continues loop until conditions are met then does rest of code and break will stop the loop
+Example:
+var lives = 5
+var points = 50

+while lives > 0 {
+if points == 50 {
+print("yay")
+break
+}
+if lives > 3 {
+points += 30
+}
+print("you were hit! -1")
+lives -= 1
+points += 5
+}

 ***
 ## Question 17